Azure/Azure-DataFactory/community templates/README.md

-# Azure Data Factory Samples #
+# Community pipeline templates #

-The samples for the Azure Data Factory follow ARM templates standard.
+Pipeline templates should follow ARM templates syntax.
 For more information about ARM templates, see [https://go.microsoft.com/fwlink/?linkid=2181481](https://go.microsoft.com/fwlink/?linkid=2181481)

-manifest.json must contain a property named "contributorType" set to "Community".
-Meanwhile, "author" property can be configured as the contributor of the sample.
+Notes for manifest.json:

-The sample file name should be unique both in this folder and templates folder.
+1. It must contain a property named "contributorType" set to "Community".

-An example is "A Community Template Sample" in this folder.
+2. "author" property can be configured as the contributor of the template.

-# Test samples #
+# Test your templates #

-To make sure the sample is correct, please go to Azure Data Factory and import the sample file to see if a pipeline can be created from it correctly.
+To make sure the template is correct, please go to [Azure Data Factory](https://adf.azure.com) and import the template file to see if a pipeline can be created from it correctly.

 To do so, execute the following steps: